 Once my students have completed the pre-test, I will take the time to go through the data and responses in order to plan my unit.

-Click here to find out what the data can look like and how I use it for planning.
+Click here to find out what the data can look like and how I use it for planning my unit on Order of Operations and Whole Numbers.

 Click here to see all of my paperless math assessments for grades 3-5.